chochain/nanoFORTH/docs/n4_1_why.md

 \page page1 Why

 The emerging micro-controller communities are being built no more around specific hardware form factor, but rather around higher level languages.
 Without introducing an interactive shell like Javascript or microPython supported by ESP or Raspberry, the once popular Arduino platform will gradually lose out the market.
-However, no matter how the hardware environment evolved, on the edge of IoT universe, a minimalist system resemble the Aruino UNO will always have its value of existence provided that some of the form-factor might one-day shrunk down to micro or even nano-scale.
+However, no matter how the hardware environment evolved, on the edge of IoT universe, a minimalist system resembles the Aruino UNO will always have its value of existence provided that some of the form-factor might one-day shrunk down to micro or even nano-scale.
 Being chip agnostic, the Arduino IDE does serve as an excellent learning tool for future systems to come.
 Factor software development time into the mix, an interactive/interpreted language is not only cheaper but more fun than the good old static compiled C code in many cases.
 Check out <a href="https://www.forth.com/resources/space-applications" target="_blank">NASA</a> and contemplate why FORTH is still running on a number of space probes today.

-Following the footstep of <a href="http://middleriver.chagasi.com/electronics/tforth.html" target="_blank">Nakagawa</a> and <a href="https://circuit4us.medium.com/tiny-forth-with-arduino-hardware-support-255f408b745a" target="_blank">circuit4u@medium.com's</a> **TinyForth**, a light-weight protothreaded FORTH with 3-character keywords for Arduino, I got an idea!
+Following the footsteps of <a href="http://middleriver.chagasi.com/electronics/tforth.html" target="_blank">Nakagawa</a> and <a href="https://circuit4us.medium.com/tiny-forth-with-arduino-hardware-support-255f408b745a" target="_blank">circuit4u@medium.com's</a> **TinyForth**, a light-weight protothreaded FORTH with 3-character keywords for Arduino, I got an idea!

 ## nanoFORTH - a simple and useful FORTH for Arduino Nano
 ### Assumptions